syncfusion/blazor-docs/src/popups/dialog/how-to/close-dialog-while-click-on-outside-of-dialog.md

----
-title: "Blazor Modal Dialog | Close on document click"
-component: "Dialog"
-description: "This section explains how to customize the closing behavior of Blazor Modal Dialog such as close it while clicking on the document."
----

 # Close dialog while click on outside of dialog

 By default, dialog can be closed by pressing `Esc` key and clicking the close icon at the right of dialog header.
 It can also be closed by clicking outside of the dialog using `Visible` property.